Erikwoj/bcecon.github.io/index.md

             <br/>
             My name is Byeong-Hak Choe.
 I am a PhD candidate in Economics at University of Wyoming.<br>
             <br/>
             My research focuses on how to improve effectiveness of climate policy at both micro and macro levels.
-In particular, I am really interested in building relevant climate-economy models that analyze the interaction between the economy and the climate with physical climate risks---changes in both weather and climate that affect economies---and transition risks---changes in economies arising from a transition to a carbon-neutral economy.<br>
+In particular, I am really interested in building relevant climate-economy models that analyze the interaction between the economy and the climate with physical risks---changes in both weather and climate that affect economies---and transition risks---changes in economies arising from a transition to a carbon-neutral economy.<br>
             <br/>
             I am also interested in applying data science techniques for my research.<br>
             <br/>